citp/privacy-policy-historical/a/ap/apr/apracticalwedding.com.md

 Personally Identifiable Information

 We may request personally identifiable information (such as your name, street address, telephone number, credit card number, e-mail address and/or any other identifier that permits the physical or online contacting of you).
 We only collect personal information from you if you voluntarily submit such information to us or our third party vendors.
+By submitting your personal information you give us permission to share the information with our partners and affiliates and to use such information for marketing or promotional purposes.

 We will never intentionally disclose any personal information without permission.
 However, we may choose to release personal information to enforce our Terms of Use, manage our business, protect users or the general public, or to otherwise comply with legal obligations.